devanshiipatel/Retail-Transaction-Data-Analysis-and-Prediction/README.md

 # Retail-Transaction-Data-Analysis-and-Prediction

-Cleaned and analysed the dataset as well as implemented ML model.
+Cleaned and analysed the dataset as well as implemented ML model on retail data.